Info for Parents & Guardians

 Life in the ADF is in some ways very much like that of civilian life.
 Once your son or daughter has completed their initial training, for which they'll be paid, they are generally allowed to live off base, whether they're single, married or still living at home.
 So going to work is similar to any other job, with after hours and weekends generally free to do what they like.
 They'll receive a regular salary plus generous superannuation from day one of their employment.

-While living on base the standard of accommodation is very good and your son or daughter's accommodation and food whilst training is subsidised to reduce any financial burden.
+While living and training on base, the standard of accommodation is very good and your son or daughter's accommodation and food is subsidised to reduce any financial burden.
 During Recruit Training, trainees will share a room with up to four other recruits (same gender).
 However, if undertaking Officer Training, rooms are single berth.
 After completion of initial training, all accommodation is, generally, single room accommodation with communal facilities such as bathroom, kitchenette and living room.
 The meals provided by the ADF are of a high standard.
 During training everyone gets three cooked meals a day in a Mess, with a choice of several dishes, including vegetarian dishes.

 The facilities available vary for each base.
 Generally, each features: